 PHOENIX (CBS5) -

-Jackson, already in jail on suspicion of burning his initials onto the private parts of at least one woman marking her as "his property," was arrested again on bestiality charges, Arizona authorities said.
+When Jackson was arrested on bestiality charges, he was already in jail on suspicion of burning his initials onto the private parts of at least one woman marking her as "his property," MCSO said.

-Jackson, who owns two east Valley businesses - a ballroom dance studio and a landscape company - was booked on Sept.
-3 on charges of aggravated assault after Maricopa County sheriff's deputies accused him of using a branding iron and butane in the commission of the act.
+Jackson was booked on Sept.
+3, 2013 on charges of aggravated assault after Maricopa County sheriff's deputies accused him of using a branding iron and butane in the commission of the act.

-During a separate bestiality investigation, sheriff's detectives said they discovered DVDs during a search of Jackson's home Monday that show Jackson and two different women performing sex acts with his pet dog - a male German shepherd, MCSO said.
+Sheriff's detectives said they discovered DVDs during a search of Jackson's home that show Jackson and two different women performing sex acts with his pet dog - a male German shepherd, MCSO said.